 • Smart cards reduce the risk of excess medical tests and hospital admissions that aren’t necessary.

 These procedures are all important for healthcare providers.
-Once biometric readers and smart cards are implemented in conjunction with medical PCs and tablets, cybersecurity threats will be significantly reduced, as executives and employees would have received education on security measures and effective authentication measures in various healthcare facilities.
+Once biometric readers and smart cards are implemented in conjunction with medical computers and tablets, cybersecurity threats will be significantly reduced, as executives and employees would have received education on security measures and effective authentication measures in various healthcare facilities.